ryan-kirkman/challenges/problems/b2_talkdesk_integration.md

 ## The Challenge

-Your mission, should you choose to accept it, involves building an integration for Talkdesk so that it can use Intercom.
+Your mission, should you choose to accept it, involves building an integration for Talkdesk (for a system such as Intercom or any other if you like).
 This is what we would have to do to integrate with some other system or what a client would to if they wanted Talkdesk to retrieve data from their own custom systems.

 Next steps: